Investing tips to help you get started

 Do some research.
 Look into getting a guide to investing, watch videos with tutorials and advice, or contact a professional.
 Take notes of terminology, questions you have, and other important things to know about investment so that you’re thoroughly prepared and knowledgeable before you dive in.

-- Looking up the different types of investments you can make
+- The different types of investments you can make as discussed earlier

-- Considering if you want to enlist the help of a broker or brokerage for your investments.
+- If you want to enlist the help of a broker or brokerage for your investments.

 - Stocks: These are a type of equity that represent ownership of a portion of a corporation